bloominstituteoftechnology/node-testing2-project/README.md

 ## Requirements

-- Write a minimum of ten tests using `supertest`.
+- Write a minimum of ten tests using supertest.

 ## Checklist